-The Riverside County Transportation Commission (RCTC), in partnership with Caltrans, the City of Temecula, and the Western Riverside Council of Governments, will be implementing an innovative technology along the northbound Interstate 15 (I-15) in Temecula and Murrieta that is anticipated to improve traffic operations.
+The Riverside County Transportation Commission (RCTC), in partnership with Caltrans and the City of Temecula, will be implementing an innovative technology along the northbound Interstate 15 (I-15) in Temecula and Murrieta that is anticipated to improve traffic operations.

 Severe traffic congestion occurs on northbound I-15 from the San Diego/Riverside County Line in Temecula to the I-15/I-215 Interchange in Murrieta.
 This is caused by a high volume of vehicles entering the freeway simultaneously at the Temecula Parkway, Rancho California Road, and Winchester Road onramps, especially during peak afternoon and evening hours.